 Since the Pay As You Earn Plan is based on income, you must submit income documentation each year to your loan service provider.
-If your income increases from year to year, the monthly payment may be adjusted.
-However, it will not be more than you would have owed with the 10-year Standard Repayment Plan.
+If your income increases from year-to-year, the monthly payment may be adjusted.
+However, it will never be more than you would have owed with the 10-year Standard Repayment Plan.

 You will notice that higher borrowers will benefit most from this new plan by being able to make lower payments.
-For example, if John owes $25,000 in loans and is making $30,000 a year could see payments lowered to only $114 a month, according to a White House Fact Sheet.
-Now if a student owes just a little more and makes just a little less, the monthly payment will significantly decrease.
+For example, if John owes $25,000 in loans and is making $30,000 a year could see payments lowered to only $149 a month If he owes just a little more and makes just a little less, the monthly payment will significantly decrease.

-Beth receives the greatest monthly benefit from the plan, as her payments now match the capabilities of her discretionary income (the leftover money after subtracting living expenses by using the federal poverty guideline.
+Beth receives the greatest monthly benefit from the plan, as her payments now match the capabilities of her discretionary income (the difference between your income and 150% of the poverty guideline for your family size and state of residence).
 Additionally, if she had been using the 10-year Standard Repayment Plan, she would owe $500 a month.

 Determining Which Repayment Plan is Right for You

 Deciding which repayment plan is best for you can be difficult.

 We can help you review your options before committing to a new repayment plan.
 It is important to take action and address loans immediately — before your credit report is damaged by defaulted loans and interest builds on money you have not started to pay back.

 Candidate Donald Trump pledged to change the income-based repayment plans, but President Donald Trump has not made any proposals as of the spring of 2017.